 read each section once a day for a whole month.
 So, for example, you

 would read Romans 1-5 every day for a month.
 Then the next month you

 might read Romans 6-11 and finally, in the third month, you would read

 is a great plan from my good friend Eric Johnson, a Christian

-Horner Lite--I adjusted the Horner plan so that I am reading from five places per day.
-This allows me to meditate a bit more on what I am reading.
+Horner Lite--I adjusted the Horner plan so that you would be reading from five places per day.
+This allows slightly more meditative reading.
 The sections include: 1) History--Genesis through Esther, 2) Wisdom--Job through Song of Solomon, 3) Prophecy--Isaiah through Malachi, 4) Gospels + Acts, and 5) the Epistles--Romans through Revelation.
 You would approach this in the same way you approached the Horner plan.
 When you finish a section, you start it over.
 It will take about a year and a half to get through the first section.
 You will get through the wisdom literature and prophetic literature about 1.5 times in the year.
 You will get through the gospels and acts just over 3 times.
 You would get through the epistles about 2.5 times.

 How to master the English Bible--This is based on a book by James Gray (1851-1935).
 I read the book.
-I am amazed he got a whole book because the program boils down to pick a book of the Bible, read it through, repeat 20 times.
+I am amazed that Gray was able to publish a whole book about this plan, because the program boils down to pick a book of the Bible, read it through, repeat 20 times.

-Another plan I created--I still think this is a good plan, but I haven't followed through with it real well.
-I may try it again.
+Another plan I created--I still think this is a good plan that gets you reading in a number of different places.
 Check it out and see how it combines a few other approaches.